sagar-gohel-96/post_crud_api/README.md

  PUT /posts/{id}: Update an existing post by its ID DELETE /posts/{id}: Delete an existing post by its ID

- Thanks in advance for my help !!
+ Thanks in advance for Read.md!!